 If not then sit down and think about how you can make your offer(s) more appealing.

-Perhaps your product or service is priced too high, perhaps you haven’t added enough compelling evidence that what you’re selling is what people really need (hopefully you’ve done your homework before that happens).
+Perhaps your product or service is priced too low or too high.
+Perhaps you haven’t added enough compelling evidence that what you’re selling is what people really need (hopefully you’ve done your homework before that happens).

 If there’s room for improvements anywhere here, do it!
-Perhaps you can bundle your offer with another great offer, or restructure the price.
+Perhaps you can bundle your offer with another great offer.

 How about creating a sales funnel even?
 Give something valuable away for free and use it to promote your core premium offers for example.

-For instance let’s say you blog about increasing blog traffic and conversions, but when people land on your sales page, they find that your offer is about something else entirely.
+For instance, let’s say you blog about increasing blog traffic and driving up conversions, but when people land on your sales page, they find that your offer is about something else entirely.

-#5.
-The visibility of your sales page is poor – You might think this is a bit of a generic point I’m making, but seriously though, people spend a lot of time and energy crafting a really great sales page, with great copy and everything else, only to have it buried in amongst the thousands of other pages on their website.
+You might think this is a bit of a generic point I’m making here, but seriously, people spend a lot of time and energy crafting a really great sales page, with great copy and everything else, only to have it buried in amongst the thousands of other pages on their website.

 Why oh why???

-Make sure it’s visible, so that means linking from every point possible; your main navigation menu, your blog sidebar, in the footer etc.
+Make sure it’s visible.
+That means linking from every vantage point possible; including your main navigation menu, your blog sidebar, in the footer, native linking from your blog content, etc.

-#6.
-Your marketing strategy isn’t working – Lastly if your sales page marketing is a bit of a hit and miss, you could be missing out on some real potential.
+Lastly, if your sales page marketing is a bit of a hit and miss, you could be missing out on some real sales.

 Stop throwing your money and precious time on doing every single strategy out there that simply isn’t working for you.
-Instead try and figure out what is actually working and focus more on targeting where your audience is.
+Instead, start off by doing some solid A/B split testing to first learn what is actually happening on your sales pages.

-We’ve looked at just a few of the reasons why you could be struggling to get visitors or subscribers to take action and buy from you.
+We’ve looked at just a few of the reasons why you could be struggling to get traffic to your sales landing pages to convert into sales.
 If you have a dedicated sales page that could do with being improved, I do hope that the tips above will serve you well.

-If you need any help with creating a great sales page for your product or service, or improving your current one to increase conversions, I’m here to help you.
+Psst… If you need any help with creating a great sales page for your business, I’m here to help you.
 Let’s work together to make something happen.
 Click here for more information.